0smic/GainOs/README.md

 ## About Game

 Once you click Run Online a login section will pop up.
 You need to login with the username and password we assigned for you.
 Once you logged in.
 That mean you are connected to the server.
-You can use all your skill the gain access to the server.
+You can use all your skill to gain access to the server.
 This server is not password protected.
 We don't want you to waste month trying to Brute-force it.
 Once we make the server online it will be vulnerable.
 An intermediate hacker or developer can easily gain access the server.
-And we call him/her King.
+Person who have access we call him/her King.
 The King want to maintain the access.
 If another hacker or Developer gain access to the server and remove the access of the current King.
-Then He/Her will be the King.
+Then He/Her will be the New King.

 To maintain as King you need to use all your skills to secure the server.
 You can modify the necessary files and so on.